khanlab/hippunfold/docs/tutorials/outputs.md

 ![image](../images/metrics.png)

-Finally, these files are packaged together for easy viewing in Connectome Workbench, `wb_view`, in the following `.spec` files, for each hemisphere separately, and combined:
+### surface labels

+The subfield labels from unfolded atlases are also provided for each subject, in `.label.gii` format.
+Analogous to the volume-based labels, the name of the atlas (default: `bigbrain`) is in the file name.

     sub-{subject}
      └── surf
+         └── sub-001_hemi-{L,R}_space-T1w_den-0p5mm_label-hipp_atlas-bigbrain_subfields.label.gii

+### cifti files

+In addition to lateralized `.shape.gii` and `.label.gii` metrics and labels, we also provide data mapped to hippocampi from hemispheres in a single file using the corresponding CIFTI formats, `.dscalar.nii` and `.dlabel.nii`.
+Note: since CIFTI does not support hippocampus surfaces (yet), we make use of the `CORTEX_LEFT` and `CORTEX_RIGHT` labels for the hippocampal surfaces.

+    sub-{subject}
+     └── surf
+         ├── sub-001_space-T1w_den-0p5mm_label-{hipp,dentate}_{thickness,curvature,gyrification}.dscalar.nii
+         └── sub-001_space-T1w_den-0p5mm_label-hipp_atlas-bigbrain_subfields.dlabel.nii

+### spec files

+Finally, these files are packaged together for easy viewing in Connectome Workbench, `wb_view`, in the following `.spec` files, for each hemisphere and structure separately, and combined:

+    sub-{subject}
+     └── surf
-         ├── sub-001_hemi-R_space-T1w_den-0p5mm_surfaces.spec
+         ├── sub-001_hemi-{L,R}_space-T1w_den-0p5mm_label-{hipp,dentate}_surfaces.spec
-         └── sub-001_space-T1w_den-0p5mm_surfaces.spec
+         └── sub-001_space-T1w_den-0p5mm_label-{hipp,dentate}_surfaces.spec

 ### New: label-dentate